philippabele/hexagonale-architecture/tutorial/lab2/Exercise2.md

 ## Dependency Injection

-Dependency injection is a pattern described as follows:
+Dependency Injection is a pattern described as follows:

 A central component, the dependency injector, manages the lifecycle of class instances and injects these instances into several consumers.